derek-knox/Notes/Asynchronous Programming in JavaScript - Jafar Husain.md

 ## Observable of Observables Flattening Strategies

 - `concatAll` - observable of observables that mitigates race conditions by ensuring async sequence is respected (similar to flattening a 2D array)
+- `mergeAll` - observable of observables like `concatAll` but sequence is ignored in favor of first-come, first-served
+- `switchLatest` - observable of observables like `concatAll` where dispatches of observables dispose those prior (replaces state machines)
+  - "Instead of building a machine with a bunch of moving parts to compute an answer, we're going to write the answer... were' going to do this declaratively" - Jafar Husain.
 - `takeUntil` - utility for composing a source observable with a stop observable that auto disposes when the stop observable dispatches (`onNext` or `onComplete`)
-- `mergeAll` - observable of observables like `concatAll` but sequence is ignored in favor of first-come, first-served